sa-tre/satre-specification/docs/source/pillars/information_governance.md

     Identification of these specialities should be done through a systematic training needs analysis.
     Specific training may also be required based on the data or data provider such as GCP.
   - Mandatory
-* - You should have a training platform capable of delivering online training in a variety of formats.
+* - You could have a training platform capable of delivering online training in a variety of formats.
-  - This should include competency testing and more simple recording of actions such as read and understood.
+  - This could include competency testing and more simple recording of actions such as read and understood.
-  - Recommended
+  - Optional
 * - You must provide repeat or updated training where necessary to account for changes in competency requirements.
   - Training is not a one-off event.
     Electronic reminders for refresher training should be considered.